 The Company sponsors a 401(k) savings plan for all eligible employees.
 The Company may make discretionary matching contributions to the plan to be allocated to employee accounts based upon employee deferrals and compensation.
-To date, the Company has not made any matching contributions into the savings plan.
+During the years ended December 31, 2016 and 2017, the Company made zero and approximately \$90,000, respectively, in matching contributions into the savings plan.